-Siemens to build a plant for 352 million euros for Nizhnekamskneftekhim
+Siemens to build a plant for 352m euros for Nizhnekamskneftekhim

 A corresponding agreement has been signed in Munich, in the headquarters of the German concern

 The German company will build an autonomous power station for the city-forming enterprise of Nizhnekamsk.
 The power unit of 495 MW will provide all enterprises of the petrochemical giant with electrical power, including those the construction of which is only being in the planning stage.
 At the new plant there will be installed the equipment that will ensure minimal emissions into the atmosphere, which will have a positive impact on the environment of Nizhnekamsk.
 Why it was important for Siemens to start the project with TAIF Group and why Rustam Minnikhanov couldn't miss the signing ceremony in Munich — read in the material of Realnoe Vremya.